-Kevin Plank, CEO of Under Armour, likes to tell the story of his origin as an entrepreneur.
+Kevin Plank, founder and former CEO of Under Armour, likes to tell the story of his origin as an entrepreneur.
 And it always revolves around focus…

 “For the first five years we only had one product.
 Stretchy tee shirts,” Plank said.
 “Great entrepreneurs take one product and become great at one thing.
 I would say, the number one key to Under Armour marketing – to any company’s success – plain and simple, is focus.”

 The Under Armour marketing focus on stretchy tees for football players enabled Plank to create a whole new pie in the sporting goods industry.
 He wasn’t fighting with Nike for market share, he was competing on a playing field that no one was on.